AwkwardTurtle42/AwkwardTurtle42.github.io/CharacterCreation.markdown

 Although any character can cast spells and perform rituals, not all Callings start the game with a Scroll or a Grimoire which stores that magic.

-If you start with a Grimoire, or something that acts as one, choose the spells or rituals your Calling says you start the game with.
+If you start with a Grimoire, or something that acts as one, choose the spells or rituals your Calling provides.